10 great gifts to give a seamstress for the holidays!

 - the pretty George dress from Atelier Bernie

-- the Monceau cardigan and the Ségur top from Cozy little world
+- the Monceau vest and Ségur top from Cozy little world

 - ...

-Pattern budget: from €15 for the printed and €9.5 for the PDFs
+Pattern budget: starting at €15 for the printed and €9.5 for the PDFs

 5. A course

-Whether you are a beginner or advanced, learning new techniques can be great!
-Plus, group courses allow you to meet other enthusiasts and exchange ideas.
-It gets us out of our comfort zone a bit and sometimes gives us wings for techniques that are more complicated.
+Whether you're a beginner or advanced, learning new techniques can be fantastic!
+Plus, group courses allow you to meet other enthusiasts and share experiences.
+It gets us out of our comfort zone and sometimes gives us the confidence to try more complicated techniques.

-A super nice course that is very popular are our serger discovery workshops.
-To participate, you need an intermediate sewing level.
+A really great and popular course is our serger discovery workshops.
+To join, you need an intermediate sewing level.

-Another nice course is the fabric discovery where even a beginner level person can participate.
+Another fun course is the fabric discovery where even a beginner can participate.

 6. Labels to customize all your sewing projects

-A smaller budget gift but that makes people very happy are customizable labels.
-I must say that at the workshop we are quite fans.
+A smaller budget gift that’s really appreciated is customizable labels.
+I must say we’re quite fans at the workshop.
 We use them to decorate our bags and sewing projects.

-There are packs of 5 of the same labels or mixes.
+There are packs of 5 of the same labels or mixed ones.

 7. A thread cutter jewelry or a magnetic needle case

-They are little essentials in my sewing box.
-I love the thread cutter to wear as jewelry that I take with me every time I go on vacation.
-It passes airport security and allows me to sew and embroider on the plane.
+They are little must-haves in my sewing box.
+I love the thread cutter to wear as jewelry that I always take with me when I go on vacation.
+It passes airport security and lets me sew and embroider on the plane.

 The magnetic needle case also goes everywhere with me.
-Without it, I’m always looking for my needle and losing it constantly!
-In short, my thread cutter and my needle case have become essentials in my sewing and embroidery box.
+Without it, I’m always looking for my needle and constantly losing it!
+In short, my thread cutter and needle case have become essentials in my sewing and embroidery box.

-8. A pretty printed needle case for hand sewing
+8. A pretty printed of needles for hand sewing

 Bohin releases needles in collector packaging and each time the printed are super beautiful.
 Some seamstresses even like to collect them.

-We really like them at the workshop and it's always nice to receive a beautiful and useful object!
+We really love them at the workshop and it’s always nice to receive a beautiful and useful object!

 9. A sewing machine or a serger